zlogic/vogon-java/README.md

 Requires Java 8 to build.
 [Releases](/../../releases) contain prepackaged WAR files for:

-* WildFly
+* WildFly (confirmed to run on the free [OpenShift](http://www.openshift.com/) Bronze account with *WildFly Application Server 8.1.0.Final* cartridge installed.
+Just follow the [instructions](http://help.openshift.com/hc/en-us/articles/202399740) to deploy the WAR file).
-* Tomcat 7 (confirmed to run on the free [OpenShift](http://www.openshift.com/) Bronze account with *Tomcat 7 (JBoss EWS 2.0)* catridge installed.
-Just follow the [instructions](http://help.openshift.com/hc/en-us/articles/202399740) to deploy the WAR file.
+* Tomcat 7 (confirmed to run on the free [OpenShift](http://www.openshift.com/) Bronze account with *Tomcat 7 (JBoss EWS 2.0)* cartridge installed.
+Just follow the [instructions](http://help.openshift.com/hc/en-us/articles/202399740) to deploy the WAR file).

 2.0 and earlier versions also include a standalone version using Java FX for UI.
 This version is no longer maintained and may be completely removed in future releases.
 Requires Java 8 to run.